 Please enter details about your project in the message section so we can direct your inquiry to the right consultant.

-Written by: Tim AllgaierTim Allgaier has been working as Technical Product Manager at SEEBURGER AG since 2019 for Business Integration Suite.
-His current focus is on the topic of API Management.
+Written by: Tim AllgaierTim Allgaier was working as Technical Product Manager at SEEBURGER AG since 2019 for Business Integration Suite.
+His focus was on the topic of API Management.
 During his master's degree in Business Informatics, Tim Allgaier worked in different positions in the subject area of software management and IT service management.
 In his time off, Tim Allgaier is mainly engaged in sports activities like table tennis.